jtsu/IOSXE_Post_ConfigDiff/README.md

 ## References

-Here's are some references for learning more about the features used in our app.
+Here's are some references for information more about the features used in our app.

 * Many thanks to Patrick Mosimann and the Cisco DevNet Team for sharing their scripts that was the basis for our app:  [eem_configdiff_to_spark](https://github.com/CiscoDevNet/python_code_samples_network/tree/master/eem_configdiff_to_spark)
 * Thanks to Ashish (ashirkar) for his blog post shared on Cisco Community: